exact84/RS-Clone/README.md

 ## Why Signals, short rationale:

 Signals vs RxJS in Our Zoneless Angular App
  Where We Use Signals

-•     UI state management: loading, error, selected category, filters
+ - UI state management: loading, error, selected category, filters
-•     Route data binding: via  input.required() and withComponentInputBinding()
+ - Route data binding: via  input.required() and withComponentInputBinding()
-•     Component inputs: declarative and type-safe with input()
+ - Component inputs: declarative and type-safe with input()
-•     Template reactivity: direct signal() access in templates without subscriptions Why Signals?
+ - Template reactivity: direct signal() access in templates without subscriptions

+Why Signals?
 Signals give us transparent reactivity without zone.js.
 They’re synchronous, predictable, and ideal for local UI state.
 We avoid ngOnInit and subscribe and manual cleanup — everything flows declaratively.

 Where We Use RxJS

-•     API calls: HTTPClient returns Observable , so we use switchMap, catchError , etc.
+- API calls: HTTPClient returns Observable , so we use switchMap, catchError , etc.
-•     Shared services: for cross-component communication (e.g. auth, global events)
+- Shared services: for cross-component communication (e.g. auth, global events)
-•     Pagination streams: scroll-based triggers, debounce, throttle
+- Pagination streams: scroll-based triggers, debounce, throttle
-•     Complex async workflows: when chaining multiple async steps Why RxJS?
+- Complex async workflows: when chaining multiple async steps

+Why RxJS?
 RxJS is still the best tool for handling external async data.
 Signals don’t replace Observables for APIs, especially when we need operators, cancellation, or multicasting.

 Integration Strategy

-•     We convert Observable → to signal using  toSignal() when needed in components
+- We convert Observable → to signal using  toSignal() when needed in components
-•     We avoid  changeDetectionRef — everything is signal-driven
+- We avoid  changeDetectionRef — everything is signal-driven
-•     We keep RxJS in services, and Signals in components
+- We keep RxJS in services, and Signals in components

 As example:
 Page MovieSearchFilter.
 The main state (filters, movie list, page, loading, errors) is stored in a signal for a single source of truth.
 RxJS is used only for HTTP requests and is converted to signals via toSignal so that the template can respond directly.
 Computed and untracked help avoid unnecessary recalculations and duplication.
 This approach simplifies component code, improves performance, and makes logic predictable.

 ## Performance budget

 ### Lighthouse Scores
-Before optimization:

 | Category       | Before | After |
 |----------------|--------|-------|